Future-proof: Role in shaping futures

 The designer has a prescriptive rather than descriptive job.
 Unlike scientists who describe how the world is, designers suggest how it might be.
 Designers are therefore futurologists to some extent.

 The practice builds on the work of the Italian Radicals in the 1960's, through the critical design work of Anthony Dunne and Fiona Raby in the late 1990’s, who developed design approaches for the exploration and critique of ideas, rather than for the creation of objects.

 Designers by the nature of their work are futurists.
 The least time it takes to produce a product and get it on the shelf is a couple of years.
 Sometimes it can be 10–15 years.
 So you’re already dealing with the future when you sit at your desk in the morning.

 In industrial design, future-proofing designs seek to prevent obsolescence by analyzing the decrease in desirability of products.
 Desirability is measured in categories such as function, appearance, and emotional value.
 The products with more functional design, better appearance, and which accumulate emotional value faster tend to be retained longer and are considered future-proof.
 Some of the characteristics of future-proof products that come out of this study include a timeless nature, high durability, aesthetic appearances that capture and hold the interest of buyers.
 Ideally, as an object ages, its desirability is maintained or increases with increased emotional attachment.
 Products that fit into society's current paradigm of progress, while simultaneously making progress, also tend to have increased desirability.

 That desire to change the world runs throughout speculative design, where success is often measured not in what’s made, but instead the impact of your idea and how it seeps into wider thinking.

 Speculative design in practice and impact

 At Google, various strategy and visioning teams use their creative expertise within internal studios and departments to explore what may lay beyond the horizon in five, 10, or even 15 years time.
-To understand the role of speculative design at Google, we can look to the MacGuffin theory, which states that the importance of a prop in narrative film is not the object itself, but the effect it has on the characters and their motivations.
-Similarly, the value of speculative design is not in the object that is created–whether it’s a prototype, installation, or live experience–but rather the discussion, contemplation, and understanding that it sparks.
+The value of speculative design is not the created product, instead the benefit is the discussion, contemplation, and understanding that it sparks.